TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson.md

 ### 1. Do Now

 * Project the Do Now on the board
-* circulate around the class to check that students are working and understand the instructions.
+* Circulate around the class to check that students are working and understand the instructions

 ### 2. Lesson

 #### Discussion

-* After 5 minutes of students working on the Do Now, ask students to recall what a boolean is and how they used booleans in Snap!
+* After 5 minutes of students working on the Do Now, ask students to recall what a Boolean is and how they used Booleans in Snap!
 * Ask students what values they saw in part 1 of the Do Now (answer should be `True` or `False`)

 #### Instruction